 ES Craft Music Scholarship (Music Scholarship)

-50% of the cost of instrumental tuition fees for one instrument
+Up to 75% of the cost of instrumental tuition fees for one instrument.
+Applicants should complete the music scholarship online application.

 Scholarships are available for the following instruments:

-Strings – cello, viola, violin and string bass.
+Strings – cello, viola, violin, double bass and harp.

 Woodwind – bassoon, clarinet, flute, oboe and saxophone.

-Keyboard/contemporary instruments – electric bass guitar, electric and acoustic guitar, percussion, drums, piano and vocal (classical and contemporary).
+Keyboard/contemporary instruments – electric bass guitar, electric and acoustic guitar, percussion and drums, piano and Voice (Classical and Contemporary).

 Music Audition Process

-The consists of performing two contrasting pieces (accompanied or unaccompanied), a musical aptitude test (not applicable to the Lamont Pipe Organ Scholarship), and a short interview.
-The panel consists of the Head of Arts and a specialist member of the instrumental staff.
+It consists of performing two contrasting pieces (accompanied or unaccompanied) and a short interview.
+The panel consists of the Head of Music and a specialist member of the instrumental staff.
 Each audition takes approximately 15 minutes.

 A number of endowed scholarships are available to students currently enrolled at other schools.
-A remission of up to 50% may be offered on tuition fees (and boarding fees, if applicable).
+A remission of between 25% to 50% may be offered on tuition fees (and boarding fees, if applicable).

 OWCA Mildred Manning Scholarship